pfrazee/base-emoji/README.md

 ## encoding

 The emojis used are in `emojis.json`.
-There are 854 emojis there, so the converter reads sequences of 9 bits at a time and maps the value to the first 512 of them.
+There are 854 emojis there, but the converter reads sequences of 8 bits at a time, and so only maps the value to the first 256 of them.
 To stay consistent with other renderings, make sure you don't change the order of your emojis.json.